Let the lie

 That economists do not bother to complete this vital step is shown by the fact that they almost never use the word “hypothesis.”
 But, as every schoolchild knows, until a law, theory, or prediction is verified by experimental evidence, it remains merely a hypothesis, that is, a belief, idea, or expectation about the way the world functions, but which, as is true of so many of our untested beliefs, ideas, and expectations, may turn out to be wrong.
 In fact, when economic theories like free-market or laissez-faire economic principles have been applied in many parts of the world, and the results have differed from what their theories led their advocates to expect, rather than interpreting the results as a refutation of their theories, they have instead declared that the real-life conditions did not meet the unrealistic assumptions of their cherished theory, and therefore this apparent refutation does not prove anything, and certainly not the falsity of their theory – which, if the truth be told, they hold as an article of faith rather than as a conjecture which they are prepared to abandon if the evidence disproves it.
 By behaving in this unscientific manner, economists have been guilty of presenting to the rest of the world their unproven – and frequently erroneous – hypotheses in the duplicitous guise of established scientific truths.

-Instead of subjecting their theories, laws, predictions, and expectations to rigorous testing and verification, as all true scientists do, economists have assumed that mere argument, deduction, and logical or mathematical consistency are enough to make their conclusions true.
+Instead of subjecting their theories, laws, predictions, and expectations to rigorous testing and verification, as all true scientists do, economists have assumed that mere argument, deduction, and logical or mathematical consistency are enough to ensure that their conclusions are true.
 In other words, the way that economists arrive at their conclusions about the world and the best way of organizing human societies is no different from the deductive method of reasoning and argument that was used by Aristotle and his numerous imitators throughout the centuries to arrive at their conclusions about the world, many of which, as we now know, were completely wrong.
 What this means is that economists adhere to a philosophical, rather than to a scientific, standard of truth, which shows that their so-called science is still in fact a branch of philosophy.

 Not content with trying to explain human behaviour in their limited domain of dollars and cents, economists have more recently had the temerity to declare that their principles are valid for all human behaviours.
 Economists like Gary Becker have misled many people by their false declarations about the generality of economic theories, in particular the belief that human beings are rational maximizers of their utility.
 They have mistakenly claimed that economic exchange is the only kind of social interaction possible, even between a husband and wife or a parent and child, or that it is the best kind of social interaction, both of which suppositions are false.
 This kind of thinking has encouraged the selfish behaviour that results from thinking primarily of oneself and how one can maximize one’s “utility” in each and every interaction with other people.
 Gary Becker will be remembered for having done for economics what B. F. Skinner did for behaviourism, by claiming global legitimacy and applicability for a theory that turned out to be wrong, or is extremely limited in its range of applicability.

 Considering how much falsehood is contained in economics, even in the very foundations of their discipline, how is it possible that a theory that is not much more true than astrology, psychoanalysis, alchemy, communism, the Ptolemaic theory of the heavens, or the four humours theory of the human body could have gained so much undeserved prestige and influence over the rest of humanity?
-A large part of the answer lies in the existence of the duplicitous award that is generally called the Nobel Economics Prize.
+A large part of the answer lies in the existence of the duplicitous award that is usually called the Nobel Economics Prize.

 In his will, Swedish industrialist Alfred Bernhard Nobel left a part of his fortune for the annual awarding of monetary prizes in five domains of human knowledge and endeavour: peace, literature, physics, chemistry, and physiology or medicine.
 These five prizes were established by Nobel to reward, honour, and encourage scientific research and exemplary accomplishments in key areas that would benefit humanity.
 In 1968, seventy-two years after Nobel’s death, the Bank of Sweden and the Nobel Administrative Committee decided, over the protestations of Nobel’s grandson, to add a sixth prize in economics, which was first awarded in the following year.
 Considering the aura of eminence and wisdom that are bestowed on their recipients by the Nobel Prizes, this was a very grave mistake – a mistake that has had deadly and tragic consequences on a great number of innocent people all over the world who know little or nothing of the claims and predictions made by economists about the way they behave, or ought to behave, if only they were rational maximizers of their utility, as the great and glorious theory of economics declares.